 To make these cookies taste the best, use high-quality unsalted butter like Kerrygold and quality chocolate chips like Ghirardelli.

 For the marshmallows, make sure to stock up on pastel-colored mini marshmallows.
-These are what give them their stained-glass look.
+These are what give them their stained-glass look and distinct flavor.
+You can find them with the regular mini-marshmallows in grocery stores or Amazon has them as well.

 Variations & Substitutions